ruhui0806/dev-academy-2023-exercise/README.md

     git clone https://github.com/ruhui0806/dev-academy-2023-exercise.git

+Go to the repository:

+    cd dev-academy-2023-exercise

-To install the backend and frontend, go to the server folder and client folder, and run the following command:
+To install the backend and frontend, go to the server folder and client folder, and run the following command, respectively:

     npm install